 The first commercial use of this revolutionary petroleum product was for toothbrushes.

 On February 24, 1938, the Weco Products Company of Chicago, Illinois, began selling its new “Dr. West’s Miracle-Tuft” — the earliest toothbrush to use synthetic DuPont nylon bristles.

 Americans will soon brush their teeth with nylon — instead of hog bristles, declared an article in the New York Times.
-“Until now, all good toothbrushes were made with animal bristles,” noted a 1938 Weco Products advertisement in Life magazine.
+“Until now, all good toothbrushes were made with animal bristles,” explained a 1938 Weco Products advertisement in Life magazine.

-“Today, Dr. West’s new Miracle-Tuft is a single exception.
-It is made with EXTON, a unique bristle-like filament developed by the great DuPont laboratories, and produced exclusively for Dr. West’s.”
+“Today, Dr. West’s new Miracle-Tuft is a single exception,” the ad proclaimed.
+“It is made with EXTON, a unique bristle-like filament developed by the great DuPont laboratories, and produced exclusively for Dr. West’s.”

-Pricing its toothbrush at 50 cents, the Weco Products Company guaranteed “no bristle shedding.”
+Pricing its toothbrush at 50 cents, the Weco Products Company guaranteed, “no bristle shedding.”
 Johnson & Johnson of New Brunswick, New Jersey, will introduce a competing nylon-bristle toothbrush in 1939.

-Although DuPont patented nylon in 1935, it was not officially announced to the public until October 27, 1938 in New York City.
+Although DuPont patented nylon in 1935, it was not officially announced to the public until October 27, 1938, in New York City.